willing1026/willing1026.github.io/_posts/2025-08-17-convert-korean-name.md

 title: How to Convert an English Name into a Korean Name
 author: "Paycis"
 tags: [koreanName]
-description: "Learn how to convert English names into natural Korean names, with real examples and a free Korean name generator."
-date: 2025-08-17
 ---

 ## Want to change your English name into Korean?